almk-dev/dot-files/README.md

 Almost everything else is left as is.

-I use the pre-installed **gnome-terminal**, with white on black text and the built-in **XTerm** scheme for its color palette, with 10% transparency.
+I use the pre-installed **gnome-terminal**, with white on black text and the built-in **XTerm** scheme for its color palette, with zero transparency.
 The monospace font in the screenshots is **UbuntuMono**, with the [**NerdFonts**](https://github.com/ryanoasis/nerd-fonts) patched glyphs.
 The proportional font used is the default **UbuntuRegular**.
 The background in the screenshot is Justin Maller's [**Ghosts II**](http://www.facets.la/2013/200/).